vadigru/react-slider/Readme.md

 - [Demo](https://react-slider-six.vercel.app)

 ## Features
-- Work for mobile and desktop devices
+- for mobile and desktop
-- Work for any HTML content
+- any HTML content
-- Supports swipes
+- swipes
-- Supports multiple slides on screen
+- multiple slides on screen
-- Supports infinite option
+- infinite option
-- Supports scrolling to a selected slide
+- scrolling to a selected slide

 # How to start a project locally:
 Download or clone: